 Remember however that password crackers will use all available information about you to crack your password.
 This includes, but is not limited to birth&wedding dates&places of you and your relatives, places where you and your relatives used to live or work etc. Basically everything they can find.
 If they get access to your phone/computer or account on some internet service they will index every possible string/date/number that they can find there and feed it to password cracking software to get access to more of your accounts.
 Therefore it's critical that you don't use your real personal data to create your passwords.
 Use fake dates/distances/prices/names that somehow are easy to remember for you, but that you have never written down on your phone or computer (notice that all the above examples are unreal).
 You can for example use a route that your friend often commutes on, but give a time that it takes you to visit your parent's house.
 You can write about the price of the favourite newspaper of your mother, but use the price of your favourite candy, etc.

-I know it's hard to remember many passwords, but fortunately there are solutions to this as well: password managers and password hash-ers.
+I know it's hard to remember many passwords, but fortunately there are solutions to this as well: password managers and password hashers (hash password generators).

 Password Managers are fairly popular and most people know about them.
 Many people for example use those built into their browsers.
 It is however damn important to make sure that your passwords are stored securely.
 For example Firefox allows to encrypt your passwords with a master password, but by default they are stored as a plain text...
 Skype decided to use this fact to steal firefox saved passwords of its users ;]

-Password hash-ers generate secure and unique passwords for each site based on your one master password.
-The process is repeatable, so if you lose your password manager data you can easily recreate all your passwords with just your master password.
-This way you really need to remember just 1 password.
+Password hashers generate secure and unique passwords for each site based on your one master password.
+The process is off-line and repeatable, so if you lose your password manager data, you can easily recreate all your passwords without relying on any 3rd party, using just your master password.

-This process is fairly secure as it uses cryptographic hash functions (hence the name), so generally nobody can reverse any of your site-specific passwords to get the master one.
+This process is fairly secure as it uses cryptographic hash functions (hence the name), so generally it's reasonably hard/expensive to reverse any of your site-specific passwords to get the master one as long as your master password is cryptographically secure and your hasher app uses modern and secure hash algorithm (so not MD5 anymore for example).